Feeling good is within the power of your hands.

 HEALTH When a doctor looks at your hands during a routine exam, he may see more than what you are embarrassed to admit.
 Those questions about how often and and how long you exercise can seem intrusive to patients who are not athletic.

 Healthy fingernails should be smooth and glossy with a white crescent called the lunula occupying one fifth the surface near the cuticle.
+This is something that can be masked with a pedicure.
 It is normal to have 8 to 10 lunula (two genrally absent from pinky fingers).
 The lunula is not just pigment.
 Even when the nail is totality removed, the lunula remains in place and is similar in appearance to another smaller fingernail embedded in the nail bed.
 It contains stem cells and nail plate matrix which helps the growth of the nail.

-According to Eastern medicine, a more energetic person has a correspondingly whiter lunulae.
-Lower energy, poorer health, poor blood circulation, depleted immunity, and a possible digestion issue is indicated by less lunula; when the lunula only appears on the thumbs, physical energy is insufficient and the disease is imminent.
-People with absent fingernail moons are not necessarily ill but they always have serious diseases when they feel sick.
+According to Eastern medicine, a more energetic person has correspondingly whiter lunulae.
+Lower energy, poorer health, poor blood circulation, depleted immunity, and a possible digestion issue is indicated by less lunulae; when lunulae only appear on the thumbs, physical energy is insufficient and disease may be imminent.
+People with absent fingernail moons are not necessarily ill but they tend to have serious diseases when they feel sick.
 Conversely, some Western doctors may view lunula absence as simply atypical; others express more concern.

 - Fingernail Lunula (Little Moon). yourchineseastrology